MicrosoftDocs/memdocs/windows-365/privacy-personal-data.md

 Network access to and from a Cloud PC in Windows 365 Enterprise is at the control and discretion of each tenant administrator.
 So, Cloud PCs in tenant A can't be accessed by users in tenant B, unless the tenant A administrator chooses to provide connectivity outside Windows 365 and AVD at the network layer in their own subscription.

-All the isolation described above happens on a per user, per Cloud PC basis, since Windows 365 does not support multi-user scenarios.
+All the isolation described above happens on a per user, per Cloud PC basis, since Windows 365 doesn't support multi-user scenarios.

 For a full description of Windows 365 architecture, see [Windows 365 architecture](architecture.md).
 For more information on isolation in Microsoft 365, see [Isolation and Access Control in Microsoft 365](/microsoft-365/enterprise/microsoft-365-isolation-in-microsoft-365).